 Hooray!
 You’re finished!

-Special thanks to the TranSenz supporters on Patreon, especially Daimyo-level supporters Isaac and Flower as well as the newest supporter, Bradley.
-These generous people pledge at least $2 each month to help keep this site running for everyone.
-If you have found this website helpful and want to help keep it running for future applicants, then (after you have earned the scholarship), please consider supporting my work on this site.
-Patreon supporters also get priority responses to any questions as well as advance access to articles and discounts on my books and coaching services.
+Special thanks to the TranSenz supporters on Patreon, especially my amazing Daimyo-level supporters: Pablo, Alessia, and newest Daimyo Supporters, Jay and Chris, who contribute at least $10 per month to help me keep this site running and updated for everyone.
+I also want to send a special thank you to the newest Samurai supporter, Johrdan.
+If you have found this website helpful and want to help keep it running for future applicants, then please consider supporting my work on this site for as little as $1 per month (onetime contributions are also welcome!).
+Patreon supporters also get priority responses to questions and advance access to articles and discounts on my books and coaching services.